bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 not preclude a data model based on this Information Model from using a referential or other structure.

+This information model only includes parameters and parameter values useful for managing Babel over IPv6.
+This model has no parameters or values specific to operating Babel over IPv4, even though
+{{I-D.ietf-babel-rfc6126bis}} does define a multicast group for sending and listening to multicast announcements on IPv4.
+There is less likelihood of breakage due to inconsistent configuration and increased implementation simplicity if Babel is operated always and only over IPv6.
+Running Babel over IPv6 requires IPv6 at the link layer and does not need advertised prefixes, router advertisements or DHCPv6 to be present in the network.
+Link-local IPv6 is widely supported among devices where Babel is expected to be used.
+Note that Babel over IPv6 can be used for configuration of both IPv4 and IPv6 routes.

 ## Requirements Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}} and updated by {{RFC8174}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP014 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Notation